Project Area: Criminal justice system

 Cybercrime is defined as crimes committed through the use of information communication technology.
 There is a growing perception among law enforcement agencies that a significant number of those being arrested in connection with cybercrime may be on the autism spectrum.
 This is an area that has received much attention in the media but little in the way of systematic research.
-Research Autism is seeking to undertake a research project to explore the profiles of cyber offenders and their pathways into such offending.
-This will also provide important information on the nature and size of this issue, the degree to which autistic individuals are represented in these offences.
-The project will also seek to identify possible risk factors that lead to cybercrime activity, and timely preventative and diversion measures.
+Research Autism undertook a research project to explore the profiles of cyber offenders and their pathways into such offending.
+It provided important information on the nature and size of this issue, the degree to which autistic individuals are represented in these offences.
+The project also identified ;possible risk factors that lead to cybercrime activity, and timely preventative and diversion measures.

-The project will explore the relationship between autism and cybercrime in order to:
+The project explored the relationship between autism and cybercrime in order to:

-There will be a number of immediate and longer-term impacts from the project.
-Immediate impacts will include:
+There were a number of immediate and longer-term impacts from the project.
+Immediate impacts included:

 Longer term impacts may include: